Making Progress Based on False Discoveries: Gradient Descent

-Both results imply, by the property of a GD simulation, that the sequence of answers is $\epsilon_2$ accurate w.r.t the population and $2\epsilon_2$ accurate w.r.t the empirical distribution which can be seen to entail $(\epsilon_2,\delta_1)$-accuracy and $(2\epsilon_2,\delta_1)$-post-hoc generalization as in \cref{def:accF,def:posthocF}. \paragraph{Acknowledgements} The author would like to thank Tomer Koren and Uri Stemmer for various discussions on the topic.
+Under this assumption, by the property of an accurate GD wrapper, we can show by induction that the sequence of answers is $\epsilon_2$--accurate w.r.t the population and $2\epsilon_2$ accurate w.r.t the empirical distribution which can be seen to entail $(\epsilon_2,\delta_1)$-accuracy and $(2\epsilon_2,\delta_1)$-post-hoc generalization as in \cref{def:accF,def:posthocF}. \paragraph{Acknowledgements} The author would like to thank Tomer Koren and Uri Stemmer for various discussions on the topic.
 The author is supported by the Israel Science Foundation (grant number 2188/20), and by a grant from Tel Aviv University Center for AI and Data Science (TAD) in collaboration with Google, as part of the initiative of AI and DS for social good.